Finalist for the 2016 Foreword INDIES Book of the Year Award in 3 categories: Adult Nonfiction; Women’s Studies; and Young Adult Nonfiction.

 Winner: Words on Wings Book Award for young adult fiction, a Literary Classics Top Honors Award 2016.

 The story of Beowulf from the point of view of the women.
 The story of Beowulf from the point of view of the women.
-Finalist for the 2014-2015 Sarton Literary Award for Historical Fiction and Finalist for Foreward Reviews' 2015 Indiefab Book of the Year Award: Historical (Adult Fiction).
+Finalist for the 2016 Wishing Shelf Book Award in the category of Adult Fiction; Finalist for the 2014-2015 Sarton Literary Award for Historical Fiction; and Finalist for Foreward Reviews' 2015 Indiefab Book of the Year Award: Historical (Adult Fiction).
 Recipient of Literary Classics Seal of Approval.

 The actual diaries of a teenage girl living in Chicago just before World War II and as the war begins.
 Named by the Children's Book Committee of the Bank Street College of Education to the Best Children's Book of the Year 2013 list (Memoir: Ages 14 & up).